-The following are ten tips to help master your time, excerpted from my book (click on title): "The Seven Keys to Life Success", and interspersed with thoughtful quotes, many of which from well-known, successful individuals who have (obviously) made good use of their time.
+The following are ten tips to help master your time, excerpted from my books (click on titles): "The Seven Keys to Life Success" and "Confident Communication Skills at the Workplace", and interspersed with thoughtful quotes, many of which from well-known, successful individuals who have (obviously) made good use of their time.

 1. Do not confuse busyness with productivity.
 Highly productive people are often less busy than those who are overworked and overwhelmed.